-Until 1887, Tucson residents purchased water for a penny a gallon from vendors who transported it in bags draped over burro's backs.
-After that, water was sold by the bucket or barrel and delivered door-to-door in wagons.
+Until 1880, Tucson residents purchased water from vendors who transported it in canvas bags draped over burro's backs.
+Water was sold by the bucket for five cents.
+Burros eventually were replaced by metal-lined carts.

 Tucson Water is a department of the City of Tucson, Arizona, government and operates as a Public Water Utility serving residential, commercial and industrial customers both within and outside of the city's boundaries.
 Tucson Water's authority and responsibility is derived from the City Charter and ordinances and resolutions of the Mayor and Council.

 Tucson Water is an enterprise fund of the City of Tucson.
 The utility operates in a manner similar to a private business, covering all costs of doing business with revenues from operations and other water-related funding sources (bonds, property sales, etc.).
-Tucson Water's Fiscal Year (FY) 2014 annual budget was $154.2 million.
+Tucson Water's Fiscal Year (FY) 2017 annual operating budget was $181 million.
 This budget includes costs incurred pumping and delivering water to other water providers.